UPDATE: The time to sign up for the solar co-op has passed.

 The education and support offered by this co-op seeks to help residents overcome these barriers.
 At the end of the education and development process, co-op members who decide to move forward with a project should get the best possible market pricing on solar panel installation via the co-op’s bulk purchase.
 The city has teamed up with Solar United Neighbors, an experienced not-for-profit, to engage the community through informational sessions on what it means to join a solar co-op.
 There is no cost to join.

-The goal for this co-op is to recruit 250 participants for the education sessions.
-Of the 250 participants, the City anticipates as many as 40 new solar arrays being installed.
+The goal for this co-op was to hold several educational sessions explaining the co-op and answering questions.
+The city anticipates as many as 40 new solar arrays being installed.
 At 5 – 7 kW each, the 40 arrays may generate 280 kW of new solar distributed energy and reduce GHG emissions by 5,500 tons over 25 years.

 To join, or to access more information, click HERE.